Debt Validation vs Debt Settlement

 ClearOne Debt Relief works to get their clients out of debt and on the road to financial freedom.
 They have a dedicated, experienced team that helps their clients along the way.
 After they learn about your unique situation, they work to develop a custom plan for getting you out of debt.
 Throughout the process, you can track your account through the client portal to make sure you’re headed in the right direction.
 With great ratings and happy clients, ClearOne has the experience to back up their work.

 Debt Validation vs Debt Settlement: Which is Best For Me?

 Debt validation helps you confirm that a debt is actually yours.
 When you opt for debt validation, you are gaining all of the necessary information about the debt in order to effectively begin paying on the debt or having it removed if the debt truly isn’t yours.

 Debt settlement can help you reduce the debt that you owe.
 You can minimize your payments or even have a debt closed by making a lump sum payment of a negotiated price.

 Now that you know the differences between debt validation vs debt settlement, it becomes clear that both of these debt options are valid and can be effective in certain situations.
 To understand the route that is best for you, and determine if debt validation or debt settlement is really worth it, take careful inventory of your financial circumstances.

 Debt validation is a good option if your debt has been sold from the original creditor.
-When someone purchases a debt, they often don’t have a ton of information about it.
+When someone purchases a debt, they often don’t have a ton of information about it and often times you can benefit from debt invalidation.
 When they begin to collect a debt, they will sometimes have the wrong amount or be attempting to collect from someone that has a similar name.
 Seeking debt validation can help to reduce or even eliminate the debt, if the new creditor doesn’t have the necessary information.